 The Causes of Oil Pump Failure

-If your oil pump fails very quickly after youve replaced it, theres a chance you installed it incorrectly.
+If your diesel oil pump fails very quickly after you've replaced it, there's a high chance you've installed it incorrectly.
 Proper installation can be tricky; from properly shimming the pump to giving the gears sufficient backlash, many little mistakes during installation can cause the pump to fail.

 Highway and Heavy Parts did an earlier blog on specific failure analysis related to improper oil pump installation.
 You can view that analysis here.

 Oil contamination is when anything other than oil gets into the oil.
 In the poor maintenance example above, the debris that the oil picks up throughout its time in the engine is an example of oil contamination.
-Likewise, contamination can occur if theres fault somewhere else in the engine and other fluids get into the oil.
+Likewise, contamination can occur if there's fault somewhere else in the engine and other fluids get into the oil.
 One example of this would be if your fuel leaks into the oil.
-Contaminated oil can cause a lot of harm to the pump.
+Contaminated oil can cause a lot of harm after installing your pump.

 Time and Use